Your Guide to Filing a Business Tax Extension

 A businesswoman filing for a business return extension using her laptop

-Updated for tax year 2023.
+Updated for tax year 2024.

 What is a business tax extension?

-Sole proprietorships, partnerships, LLCs, and corporations can file a six-month business tax extension request with the IRS to receive extra time to complete their tax return without penalty.
+Sole proprietorships, partnerships, LLCs, and corporations can file a six-month business tax extension request with the IRS to receive extra time to complete their income tax return without penalty.
 Which request form you need to file depends on your business structure:

 What is the filing deadline to request a business tax extension?